 The City of Sugar Land uses this measure to approximate the tax burden on residents and, in turn, to plan how to best deliver return-on-investment to the community.
 The actual tax rate represents the amount of funds the City requires for operation and maintenance, plus the amount required for our debt service.

 - The target for this measure is based on the commitment of the City to raise the property tax rate 3.1 cents over a five-year period as a result of voter approved GO Bonds.
 The City aims to utilize our financial resources efficiently, so that taxes will increase 3.1 cents over a five-year period.
-Currently, the City has the tax rate of 0.7 cents.
+Currently, the City has raised the tax rate by 0.7 cents.

 - The City uses annual residential revaluations in combination with raises in the homestead exemption to offset tax increases.

 - While the voter approved GO Bonds went into effect in FY 2014, the first potential for a one cent increase was not intended to occur until FY 2015, and would not be considered again until FY 2017, and then FY 2019.
-However, since the approval of the bonds, the City has only had to raise taxes 0.7 cents.

 The actual tax rate represents the amount of funds the City requires for operation and maintenance, plus the amount required for our debt service, in light of voter approved GO Bonds.
 An outcome of the voter approved GO Bonds was the commitment to increase taxes 3.1 cents over a five-year period.
 However, the City has over performed on this commitment, as the City has only had to raise taxes 0.7 cents as a result of the voter approved GO Bonds.